asciamanna/asciamanna.github.io/_drafts/benefits-of-pair-programming.md

 ## A Social Activity

 Software development is a social activity.
 The greatest software teams are expert collaborators.
 Time and time again I've seen teams who pair program consistently, collaborate incredibly well.
 Pair programming creates daily opportunities to practice this collaboration.
-So if I were to pick the most important aspect of pair programming is that encourages, and gives teams continuous practice with, collaborative software design and development.
+If I were to pick the most important aspect of pair programming it's that it encourages continuous collaborative software design and development.

 ## Mentoring